 At the completion of each clinical rotation and for the subsequent entire period of training, each resident is required to evaluate anonymously each faculty member, their peers and the quality of each rotation using a web-based in-house developed system which conforms the Accreditation Council for Graduate Medical Education requirements for the six clinical competences (see ACGME.org).
 Residents anonymously annually review the entire program.
 Parameters evaluated include: teaching/mentoring, patient exposure, variety and complexity of surgical experience, environment, and overall satisfaction.
 Faculty members formally evaluate each resident semiannually to assess their clinical skills, patient and professional interactions, patient care, educational objectives, and research activities.
 These evaluations are discussed with the resident and any problems are resolved.

-The third year of residency training is divided between the New York Eye and Ear Infirmary Head and Neck oncologic surgery service (three months), Beth Israel Medical Center (three months), and the Westchester Medical Center (two three-month rotations).
+The third year of residency training is divided between New York Eye and Ear Infirmary Head and Neck oncologic surgery service (three months), Mount Sinai Beth Israel (three months), and the Westchester Medical Center (two three-month rotations).
 Further discussion of these rotations is included under the respective medical centers and detailed in Goals and Objectives.
 These rotations afford the resident the opportunity to broaden their knowledge, experience, and clinical skills through exposure to different clinical situations in hospitals of varying size and character, and by working closely with a variety of otolaryngologists at these institutions.

 The third-year resident builds upon the knowledge and experience gained in the first year and adds the development of analytical and problem solving skills.
 The resident's primary patient care responsibility is to deliver and direct clinical and ward care, particularly for the critically ill patient and more complex cases.
 The resident assumes increased responsibility for patient care with attending surgeons providing support.
 Surgical responsibilities for this year include performing (as primary surgeon) more complex cases than those performed in the second year of otolaryngology (for example, partial glossectomy, endoscopic ethmoidectomy, substernal thyroidectomy, mastoidectomy, tympanoplasty, rhinoplasty, excision of facial lesions, and local flaps).
 Expertise is increased in those procedures performed as a second-year resident.
 The third-year resident first assists major cases, supervises junior residents performing second-year cases, and performs a selected group of major cases as primary surgeon under attending supervision.

 Further training in allergy, immunology, endocrinology, neurology, pathology and radiation oncology occurs both during the Basic Science Course and clinical rotations.
-Although the third-year resident does not formerly rotate through otology and neurotology at the NYEEI, he or she receives significant exposure in this subspecialty, including audiology, at Westchester Medical Center.
+Although the third-year resident does not formerly rotate through otology and neurotology at the NYEE, he or she receives significant exposure in this subspecialty, including audiology, at Westchester Medical Center.

-During the third year of otolaryngology, the resident participates in core conferences conducted at The New York Eye and Ear Infirmary.
+During the third year of otolaryngology, the resident participates in core conferences conducted at New York Eye and Ear Infirmary.
 The resident also completes a second temporal bone dissection course under the direction of Dr. Christopher Linstrom and staff which is conducted every two weeks except during the summer.
 The principles of microsurgical dissection taught in the first-year course are reviewed and new skills of tympanoplasty, mastoidectomy, ossiculoplasty and facial nerve dissection are taught.